Privacy Policy

 10. Retention and Disposal of Personal Data/ Sensitive Personal Data

-How long we continue to hold your Personal Data will vary depending principally on the Purposes identified in this Policy for using the Personal Data and Sensitive Personal Data and our Legal obligations under different laws and regulations.
+How long we continue to hold your Personal Data will vary principally depending on the purposes identified in this Policy for using the Personal Data and Sensitive Personal Data and our legal obligations under different laws and regulations.

-Disposal of Personal Data or Sensitive Personal Data shall be handled with utmost care and shall be governed in accordance with reasonable data security practices as detailed by Cyient’s internal policies governing data disposal.
+Disposal of Personal Data or Sensitive Personal Data shall be handled with the utmost care and shall be governed in accordance with reasonable data security practices as detailed by Cyient's internal policies governing data disposal.

-Personal Data or Sensitive Personal Data shall only be processed for the period necessary for the purposes for which it was originally collected as per the Cyient’s Data Retention Policy.
+Personal Data or Sensitive Personal Data shall only be processed for the period necessary for the purposes for which it was originally collected as per Cyient's Data Retention Policy.
 These retention periods are subject to change only where deemed necessary in accordance with applicable law.

 11. Cross Border Transfer